-Point of Care Ultrasound Market size is set to exceed USD 3 billion by 2025; according to a new research report by Global Market Insights.
+Point of Care Ultrasound Market size is set to surpass USD 4.8 billion by 2027, according to a new research report by Global Market Insights Inc.

 Get more details on this report - Request Free Sample PDF

 The therapeutic ultrasound was valued at around USD 1 billion in 2020.
 The demand for therapeutic ultrasound has increased over the past few years as it is a minimally invasive treatment.
 For instance, according to the National Health and Nutrition Examination Survey, around 10.6% of males and 7.1% of females in the U.S. suffer with kidney stones.
 In case of kidney stones majority of people opt for lithotripsy as therapeutic procedure for the treatment of this condition.
 Lithotripsy treat kidney stones by sending focused ultrasonic energy or shock waves directly to the stone using ultrasound system.
 Through strong mechanical waves of ultrasound, stones are broken that easily passes through the urinary system.

 Growing demand for portable medical devices will augment the point of care ultrasound market value

 Trolley based point of care ultrasound devices is projected to witness 5.5% growth rate through 2027, as trolley-based devices can be easily relocated from one medical room to another.
 This provides practitioners to diagnose to bed ridden and severely ill patients without impacting the quality of diagnosis.
 In addition, the trolley-based devices are affordable than conventional ultrasound machines that allows general physicians, small public clinics, and specialists to buy separate equipment for each clinic.